No products in the cart.

 - Our Mini Bandaid Plush and DIY Ice Pack Cover Sewing Templates

 - A hot or cold pack (scroll down for links to an easy DIY!)

 - If you’ll be making small bandage softies your want organic raw cotton stuffing, fiberfill, or similar.

-DIY Bruise Buddies and Mini Bandaid Softie Instructions:
+DIY Ice Pack Bruise Buddies and Mini Bandaid Plush Toy Instructions:

-- Trace our bruise buddy templates on to felt
+- Trace our ice pack bruise buddy templates onto felt or cotton fabric

-Download, print and cut out our template, then trace each shape onto your fabric using a fabric pen or chalk.
-If you’d rather not use a printable, you can outline your own simple bandaid shape instead.
+Download, print, and cut out our bandaid template, then trace each shape onto your fabric using a fabric pen or chalk.
+If you’d rather not use a printable, you can outline your own simple bandaid template shape instead.

 - Cut all bandage shapes and pieces out of the felt